J. Chris Wilson

-J. Chris Wilson (1948–2023) was an American Southern regionalist artist, known for his portrait paintings of the North Carolina scenic landscapes.
-Wilson's paintings were the first to be featured in the North Carolina House of Representatives Chamber of the North Carolina Legislative Building.
+J. Chris Wilson (1948–2023) was an American Southern regionalist artist, known for his portrait paintings of the North Carolina landscapes.
+Wilson's paintings were featured in the North Carolina House of Representatives Chamber of the North Carolina Legislative Building.
 He was the first artist-in-residence at Barton College.

 Education

 Wilson was born in Waycross, Georgia in 1948.
 For much of his childhood, he lived on St. Simons Island and moved to North Carolina in 1974.
 Wilson earned a Bachelor of Arts degree from Valdosta State University in 1970 and a Master of Fine Arts from the University of Georgia in 1973.
 In graduate school, Wilson studied under Lamar Dodd.